How to choose a Wedding Photographer?

 · They should have a confident and friendly personality but not be overbearing.
 Remember, it is your wedding and the photographer should fit into your plans – not vice versa.

-· This is a good time to discuss the various packages and prices and make sure you know what you will receive afterwards too (how many images, costs of printed books or albums, how long to wait for your photos, etc.)
+· This is a good time to discuss the various packages and prices and make sure you know what you will receive afterwards too (how many images, costs of printed books or albums, how long to wait for your photos, etc.).
+Some photographers will take 6 months or more to send you your photos (not me by the way - 4 weeks maximum)!

 Money and Contracts

 · You’ve chosen the right person, now ensure the legalities are firmed up.
-The photographer should draw up a contract for you detailing what hours are agreed, what service you will receive (on the day and afterwards) and how much it will cost.
+The photographer should draw up a contract for you detailing what hours are agreed, what service you will receive (before the day, on the day and afterwards) and how much it will cost.
 Read it carefully and suggest amendments if necessary before signing.

 · Check that the photographer you have booked is the one who will turn up on the day.
 Sounds silly but a few larger companies will take your money and just send anyone who is available that day.
-This risks disappointment.
+This risks huge disappointment and a lot of wasted money.

 · Booking fee / deposit.
 All photographers will ask for this so that the date is fixed in stone in their diary.
 Until you pay a booking fee, the date could be taken by someone else!